Bob Hope (whose primary style was comedy) guest-stars in a dramatic role (albeit not too heavy in this case) on Highway

 Dakota (Elle's older sister) played an abused child with an entirely different twist in CSI: she was the product of incestuous rape, and her mother/"sister" had the rest of the family killed when her father in both senses of the word turned his attention to her.

-Jamie Bamber 's first TV appearance after leaving Law & Order: UK was as the criminal of the week (or rather one of them) on an episode of CSI: Miami.
+Jamie Bamber's first TV appearance after leaving Law & Order: UK was as the criminal of the week (or rather one of them) on an episode of CSI: Miami.
 Although he was far less monstrous than most of the bad guys this show has dealt with, it was still unnerving to see him pick up a golf club and bash some poor girl's head in, then try to blame it on his partner, smugly declaring that reasonable doubt as to who was guilty would easily get him acquitted.
-Especially after years of seeing him play varying versions of Nice Guy s, the most recent of which was a heroic by-the-book cop.
+Especially after years of seeing him play varying versions of Nice Guys, the most recent of which was a heroic by-the-book cop.

 He played an uber-sleazy photographer on Major Crimes who was such a Jerkass (among other things, he actually witnessed the murder that was being investigated but didn't call the cops as it would have revealed that he'd been spying on the victim) that the team was downright disappointed that he was innocent of the primary crime—and equally pleased and smug when they managed to nail him for manslaughter (for basically setting in motion the events that led to the incident).

 His most recent example as the titular John Doe: Vigilante actually subverts this, as while the man is a Serial Killer, his victims are Asshole Victims—child abusers/molesters, rapists, abusive husbands/boyfriends.